How Agile HR created an agile business – and left their crisis behind

 “We develop step by step and continuously improve.
-Each team is given the autonomy to organize their own work.
-We do daily meetings where everyone looks at today’s tasks.
-When a sprint is finished we do retrospectives and discuss what was good, less good, and where we can improve next time”, Frida explains.
+Each team is given the autonomy to organize their own work.“

 “I try to do the same within HR.
-I believe in continuously improving instead of doing a yearly employee survey or a performance review twice a year, although these are important too.”
+Agile HR!
+I believe in continuously improving instead of doing a yearly employee survey or a performance review twice a year, although these are important too”, Frida explains.